Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 )

-Next let’s append write the remaining pieces of the Dockerfile, namely adding the sagemaker-training-toolkit, flask, dask-ml, and copying our python code.
+Next let’s append the remaining pieces of the Dockerfile, namely adding dependencies and our Python code.

 %%writefile -a Dockerfile